 This file shall be provided prior to September 11 of the survey year to all REPs with a reporting requirement to assist with their capability to pre-validate the files they submit to ERCOT.
 The file includes all ESI IDs in ERCOT’s Settlement system active and owned by REP on the Snapshot Date; the file excludes ESI IDs with either an NMLIGHT or NMFLAT profile code.
 The file contains additional information that may be used by the REP to pre-validate a DRDataCollection file before submitting it to ERCOT.

-ERCOT will distribute the file using the Proofpoint Secure Share application.
+ERCOT will distribute the file using the ERCOT-designated secure file sharing application.
 The file will be distributed to the requester’s email address and other email addresses copied on the requesting email.
 For REPs with a large number of ESI IDs this will be posted as a .zip file and/or partitioned into smaller files.
 REPs with file size limitations should inform ERCOT about those limitations.